 In his book Start With Why, Simon Sinek explains how values and guiding principles are best expressed as verbs.
 “It’s not ‘integrity’, it’s ‘always do the right thing’.
 It’s not ‘innovation’, it’s ‘look at the problem from a different angle’.”

-Companies who embody this sense of purpose encourage productive and innovative employees who feel emboldened to give their best performance.
+Companies that embody this sense of purpose encourage productive and innovative employees who feel emboldened to give their best performance.

 Embedding cultural values throughout the company